EvilRedHorse/sia-name-service/README.md

 ## Dependencies

-Must have the Sia wallet running to be able to locate new host entries.
-Must be synced and unlocked to be able to register or update host entries.
+Must have a Sia wallet that is running to be able to locate new host entries.
+Must have a Sia wallet that is synced and unlocked to be able to register or update host entries.

 ## How to configure